 BBQ is a regional delicacy, and several famous varieties exist within the United States.
 From the Carolinas to Texas and back up to Kansas City and Memphis, each area puts its own spin on everything from sauce to cooking methods.
 Whether you cook the whole hog, just the shoulder, or beef brisket and which kind of sauce you choose largely depends on where you’re doing the barbecuing.
+See our home page for more information.

 Kansas City vs Memphis